 Alta Via 1 Dolomites Hiking Guide

-In this guide, we’ll explain exactly how and when you should book rifugios, what itineraries to consider, how to get to the trailhead, and more.
-If you still have questions, send us a DM on Instagram, or contact us here.
+In this Alta Via 1 hiking guide, you’ll learn exactly how and when you should book rifugios, what itineraries to consider, how to get to the trailhead, and more.

 Alta Via 1 Hiking Trail Overview